AI vs. Doctors: Why the Knowledge Era is Dead

 Arjun: And the doctors?

-Arjun: That’s what I’m saying, Sir!
-That is 90% of medicine!
+Arjun: That’s what I’m saying!
+That’s 90% of medicine!

-Professor: Let us talk about your assumption.
-Imagine you are the patient.
-You have a terminal illness.
+Professor: Imagine you’re the patient.
+Terminal illness.
 The robot comes in.
-It holds your hand.
+Holds your hand.
 Its silicone skin is heated to exactly 37 degrees Celsius.
-Its voice is perfectly modulated to sound empathetic based on analysis of thousands of grief counselling sessions.
+Its voice is perfectly modulated—empathetic, based on analysis of thousands of grief counseling sessions.
 It tells you that you have three months to live.
-It cites the Kaplan-Meier survival curves.
-It offers you a pill to reduce anxiety.
+Cites the Kaplan-Meier survival curves.
+Offers you a pill to reduce anxiety.

 Arjun: Okay.